-That I really began to take solace in the church and just being there, you know, sitting through mass gave it, gave me comfort.
+Just being there, sitting through mass, it gave me comfort.
 I feel strongly that God put all these people in our lives to help me through this, help us through this.
-I mean, when you’ve been through what we went through, You know, and in the middle of all this, I lost my job and was out of work for like nine or 10 months while.
+I mean, when you’ve been through what we went through…and in the middle of all this, I lost my job and was out of work for like nine or ten months.

-So when you go through this, a down syndrome diagnosis, a wife diagnosed with cancer, all of these surgeries, losing your job, just you just keep naming them.
-And I honestly would tell people that.
-I still feel like I’ve been blessed.
+Joe Ciriano: So when you go through this, a Down syndrome diagnosis, a wife diagnosed with cancer, all of these surgeries, losing your job, you just keep naming them.
+And I honestly would tell people that I still feel like I’ve been blessed.

 Joe Ciriano: Exactly.

-Joe Ciriano: I S I think number one, Is to make sure that you push the child, that you have high expectations.
+Joe Ciriano: I think number one is to make sure that you push the child, that you have high expectations.
 It doesn’t mean you’re not going to adjust your expectations to be appropriate, but why not start off with the bar high?
-If you start off with a low, where are you going to go?
-You know, what’s, what’s that child going to learn that is, is one of the most critical pieces of it.
+If you start off with it low, where are you going to go?
+What’s that child going to learn?
+That is one of the most critical pieces of it.

-So they are, you’re very familiar with them, you know, center.
-That promotes down syndrome and they do fun stuff with the kids.
-I do developmental stuff with them.
+So they are…you’re very familiar with them, a center that promotes Down syndrome.
+And they do fun stuff with the kids.
+They do developmental stuff with them.
 They do it for adults.
-Um, so, you know, they’re, and, and the biggest thing I think is they can help people find some of those resources, other resources that might be out there.
+And the biggest thing I think is they can help people find some of those other resources that might be out there.

 David Hirsch: Yeah.
 Well, it’s an amazing organization.
-I think I might’ve mentioned to you that, uh, Nancy and Paul, Johnny GGS parents are literally neighbors.
-Fellow parishioners at st. Anne’s church in Barrington, where we live and, uh, Uh, their oldest Franco and our youngest Addie were classmates, uh, K through eight.
+I think I might’ve mentioned to you that Nancy and Paul Gianni, Gigi’s parents, are literally neighbors, fellow parishioners at St. Anne’s Church in Barrington, where we live.
+And their oldest, Franco, and our youngest, Addie, were classmates, K through eight.

-And, uh, so, you know, we’re like at the epicenter GGS Playhouse epicenter, right.
-And, uh, you know, it started out very humble beginnings, you know, a dozen years ago now 36 play houses around the country.
-One in Mexico and applications are inquiries for 200 more of these.
-What an amazing resource.
-It is for all families that are touched by down syndrome.
+And so we’re like at the Gigi’s Playhouse epicenter.
+It started out with very humble beginnings, a dozen years ago, now there are 36 Playhouses around the country and one in Mexico.
+And there are applications and inquiries for 200 more of these.
+What an amazing resource it is for all families that are touched by Down syndrome.

-David Hirsch: good advice.
-So, um, why did you agree to be a mentor father as part of the Special Fathers Network?
+David Hirsch: Good advice.
+So, why did you agree to be a mentor father as part of the Special Fathers Network?

 Joe Ciriano: Well, for much the same reason that I agree to do a lot of these things in public, about the book, about the group.
-Number one, both Joy and I have always tried to instill in our kids that it’s important.
-Give to the community and how are much of a pain in the neck?
-It seems at the time, because you’re not able to go play golf or go do this because you have these commitments.
-We tell them all the time it’s it pays back in spades.
-I mean, it’s, it’s incredible.
+Number one, both Joy and I have always tried to instill in our kids that it’s important to give to the community.
+And however much of a pain in the neck it seems at the time, because you’re not able to go play golf or go do this, because you have these commitments, we tell them all the time it pays back in spades.
+I mean, it’s incredible.

-So, you know, w we’ve gotten no response to the book and the website, hundreds of emails from people.
-That have said that this has helped him.
-And that, that alone is very cathartic, you know, to feel like you can do that.
-And so, you know, with, with your, your program here with 21st century dads, if you can do something to ease somebody’s burden just a little bit, then I can’t imagine why you wouldn’t do that.
+So we’ve gotten responses to the book and the website, hundreds of emails from people that have said that this has helped them.
+And that alone is very cathartic, to feel like you can do that.
+And so with your program here, with 21st Century Dads, if you can do something to ease somebody’s burden just a little bit, then I can’t imagine why you wouldn’t do that.

-David Hirsch: Yeah, well, it’s very, uh, Important, like you’d emphasize not just to be good role models to our kids, but, uh, you know, what goes around comes around.
-Most of the dads said that one of the reasons that they’ve stepped up is that they wish there was somebody else that they could have talked to.
-You know, that first year of the first couple of three years after they found out about their situation and.
+David Hirsch: Yeah, well, it’s very important, like you emphasized, not just to be good role models to our kids, but what goes around comes around.
+Most of the dads say that one of the reasons that they’ve stepped up is that they wish there was somebody else they could have talked to that first year, the first couple or three years after they found out about their situation.

 I just want to say thank you for doing that.
 Is there anything else you’d like to say before we wrap up?

-David Hirsch: Yeah, well, um, we’re, uh, members of the mutual admiration society that if somebody wants to get a copy of the book, The Group: Seven Widowed Fathers Reimagine Life, view the video, or contact you, how would they go about doing that?
+David Hirsch: Yeah, well, we’re members of the mutual admiration society then.
+If somebody wants to get a copy of the book, The Group: Seven Widowed Fathers Reimagine Life, view the video, or contact you, how would they go about doing that?

-Joe Ciriano: that?
-So, probably the easiest way is just to go to the website.
+Joe Ciriano: So, probably the easiest way is just to go to the website.
 It’s called widowedparent.org.
-I think they do have that film up there if I should not return.
-But if you go to that site, it’s got some excellent resources, but it’s also has one of the header, says the book and it’s got information on how to order.
+I think they do have that film up there.
+But if you go to that site, it’s got some excellent resources.

+But also one of the header says “The Book,” and it’s got information on how to order it.
 You can get it from Amazon.
 They’ve sold out of it a couple of times.
 I think they’re even talking about doing another reprinting of it.
-That’s the easiest way to do that would be just to go to the website and you can submit something.
-If you want to get up with me, if you submit something there, um, Don or Justin will call me in and pass along the information.
+The easiest way to do that would be just to go to the website and you can submit something.
+If you want to get up with me, if you submit something there, Don or Justin will call me in and pass along the information.

 Thanks again, Joe.

-Tom Couch: The Special Fathers Network podcast was produced for 21st Century Dads by Couch Audio, and again, to find out more about the Special Fathers Network, go to 21stcenturydads.org, 21stcenturydads.org.
+Tom Couch: The Special Fathers Network podcast was produced for 21st Century Dads by Couch Audio.